whiskyechobravo/kerko/docs/deployment.md

     the application afterwards for the change to become effective.

     Moreover, some parameters have an effect on the structure of the cache or the search index that Kerko depends on.
-Changing such parameters may require that you rebuild either.
-The documentation of each concerned parameters indicates what actions are required after a change.
+Changing this kind of parameter may require that you rebuild either.
+Refer to the [documentation of the parameter](config-params.md) to check if specific actions need to be taken after a change.

     The commands below, for example, will allow you to clean and rebuild the search index, and to restart KerkoApp: